longdangduy/longdangduy/README.md

 Hi guys,

 I am Long!
-I am working on projects for backend services
+I am working on projects for backend services in Loyalty, eCommerce system

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+👀 I’m interested in ... coding, design, problem solving and new technologies 🌱 I’m currently learning ...
+AWS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+📫 How to reach me ... longdangduy@gmail.com

+I use GitHub to share my reading, learning and experience.
-I hope you'll enjoy my sharing and teach me your idea !!!
+And I hope you'll enjoy my sharing and teach me your idea !!!

+Have a good day ^^

 <!---